GoogleCloudPlatform/professional-services/examples/python-cicd-with-cloudbuilder/README.md

 steps:
 - name: 'gcr.io/cloud-builders/docker'
   args: [ 'build', '-t', 'gcr.io/$PROJECT_ID/python-cloudbuild', '.' ]
-  # this step tells Google Cloud Build to use docker to build the Dockerfile.
+  # This step tells Google Cloud Build to use docker to build the Dockerfile.
 images:
 - 'gcr.io/$PROJECT_ID/python-cloudbuild'
-  # the resulting image is then named python-cloudbuild and uploaded to your projects container registry.
+  # The resulting image is then named python-cloudbuild and uploaded to your projects container registry.

 ```